-Distributed generation projects submitted to the Public Schools category must be located at the public school (or school district facility) the project is serving.
-Community solar projects submitted to the Public Schools category must be sited on district- or school-owned land, in accordance with the Commission's Final Order on the 2022 Long-Term Plan.
-For community solar projects only, the school or district-owned land that the project is sited on may be adjacent to the parcel where the anchor tenant school (or district building, or district facility) is located, but adjacency is not required.
+Distributed generation projects submitted to the Public Schools category must be located at the public Schools (or school district facility) the project is serving.
+Community solar projects submitted to the Public Schools category must be sited on district- or school-owned land, in accordance with the Commission's Distributed generation projects submitted to the Public Schools category must be located at the public school (or school district facility) the project is serving.
+Community solar projects submitted to the Public Schools category must be sited on district- or school-owned land, in accordance with the Commission's-Final Order.
+The on the 2022 Long-Term Plan.
+For community solar projects only, the school or district-owned land that the project is sited on may be adjacent to athe parcel where the anchor tenant school (or district building, or district facility) is located, but adjacency is not required.

 A school/district must own the land on which a project submitted to the Public Schools category is sited.
 Projects developed on land leased by a school/district are not permitted for submission to this category, unless a public school is sited on the same parcel of leased land.
 A school district must own the land on which the prospective project is sited at the time of application to the Program.
+A school/district must own the land on which a project submitted to the Public Schools category is sited.
+Projects developed on land leased by a school/district are not permitted for submission to this category, unless a public school is sited on the same parcel of leased land.
+A school district must own the land on which the prospective project is sited at the time of application to the Program.
 Schools/districts are not permitted to enter into agreements to purchase land that would be contingent on receiving a REC Contract from the Program in order to qualify for this Program category.
+A school district must continue to own the land the project is sited on for the entire lifetime of the REC Contract (20 years).